 Bipolar disorder is a serious disorder, but it can be managed and treated successfully.
-Learn what you need to know to recognize the problem, manage symptoms, balance your mood, and lead a full and meaningful life.

 The extreme highs and lows of bipolar disorder can hurt your job and school performance, damage your relationships, and disrupt your daily life.
 But you're not powerless when it comes to mania and depression.